Kremlin foe Navalny slams court that may jail him for years - WTMJ

 Navalny and his lawyers have argued that while he was recovering in Germany from the poisoning, he couldn’t register with Russian authorities in person as required by his probation.
 Navalny also insisted that his due process rights were crudely violated during his arrest and described his jailing as a travesty of justice.

-“I came back to Moscow after I completed the course of treatment,” Navalny said during Tuesday’s hearing.
+“I came back to Moscow after I completed the course of treatment,” Navalny said at Tuesday’s hearing.
 “What else could I have done?”

 Navalny’s jailing has triggered massive protests across Russia for the past two weekends, with tens of thousands taking to the streets to demand his release and chant slogans against Putin.
 Police detained over 5,750 people Sunday, including more than 1,900 in Moscow, the biggest number the nation has seen since Soviet times.
 Most were released after being handed a court summons, and they face fines or jail terms of seven to 15 days.
 Several people faced criminal charges over alleged violence against police.